mingyeeee/ToryTrackerAlexa/README.md

 ![inventory at Meals on Wheels and More](inventory@MOWAM.png)

-Above: Photos for the several fridges hold items in inventory at Meals on Wheels and More
+Above: Photos of the inventory fridges at Meals on Wheels and More

 ## Project Status
 2020-08-13